Crystal-yh-xu/flower-crawling/README.md

 * [Step 4 Extract and integrate data](#step-4-extract-and-integrate-data)
 * [Note](#note)

+## General Info
+* There are two kind doc which have the same code (.ipynb and .py).
+Please view the Flower_crawling.py doc if you are facing the problem of viewing the Flower_crawling.ipynb doc.
+* productData.csv is the product data output

 ## Task
 Use Python to scrape all product data(name, price, variant, availability) under this category: https://www.yates.com.au/shop/seeds/flowers/